Help: Group Registration of Newspaper Issues

 Microfilm permitted but not required

-If you submit microfilm and upload the digital files, and if there are deficiencies in any of the files, the Copyright Office may, in its discretion, allow the microfilm to be used to cure those deficiencies.
+If you submit microfilm and upload the required PDF files, and if there are deficiencies in any of the PDFs, the Copyright Office may, in its discretion, allow the microfilm to be used to cure those deficiencies.

 Library of Congress